SarthakJag/activ5-ble-sample-android/README.md

 ## Requirements

-Android Studio
+Android Studio 3.4.0 or above

 An Android device with BLE capabilities

-Minimum SDK version = 19
+Android SDK version 19 or above

 ## Installation